Holistic Cattle Grazing: Allan Savory’s Big Idea

 Two other limits to holistic grazing don’t receive enough attention: scalability and human competence.
 Both are linked.

 First, the scalability issue: Numbers out of context don’t mean much, so here’s another reason why holistic grazing won’t save the world from climate change.
 As of 2023, Savory’s website claims that 21.7 million hectares are regenerating thanks to Holistic Planned Grazing.
-For some perspective, that's about the size of Idaho, or a little smaller than Romania or Ghana.
+Putting this in perspective, that's about the size of Idaho or a little smaller than Romania or Ghana.

 While that’s impressive for a small outfit like the Savory Institute, it represents a tiny drop (4%) in the ocean out of the 5 billion hectares (grassland or cropland) Savory quoted in his 2013 TED Talk.